-Everyone in the data privacy world has heard of HIPAA, and the term is often used to explain how and why sensitive information is protected from release to second and third parties.
+Everyone in the data privacy world has heard of HIPAA, and the term is often used to explain how, when, and why protected health information is protected from release to second and third parties.

 But HIPAA — which stands for the Health Insurance Portability and Accountability Act — has changed several times since it was first enacted in 1996.
 That means requirements for HIPAA compliance have changed too.

-For instance, when the Health Information Technology for Economic and Clinical Health Act (HITECH) was passed in 2009, it expanded HIPAA’s reach to a base well beyond health care organizations and physicians groups.
+For instance, when the Health Information Technology for Economic and Clinical Health Act (HITECH) was passed in 2009, it expanded HIPAA’s reach to a base well beyond healthcare organizations and physician groups.
 HITECH made HIPAA compliance a nearly ubiquitous obligation that now also applies to Software-as-a-Service (SAAS) platforms and many others.
 Let’s take a look at how you can make sure you are in HIPAA compliance at all times.

-In 2005 the HIPAA Security Rule updated the regulation, focusing on electronically stored PHI (ePHI).
+In 2005 the HIPAA Security Rule updated the regulation, focusing on electronically stored PHI or electronic protected health information (ePHI).
 The updated regulation incorporated three new areas of compliance, two of which affect IT departments:

 - Administrative safeguards, which refer to policies and procedures that show HIPAA compliance and document that HIPAA policies are followed.

 - Physical safeguards include controlling access to data storage areas.

 - Technical safeguards incorporate communications transmitting PHI electronically over open networks.

 Anyone who looks at, handles, transfers, or even occasionally comes into contact with ePHI and PHI (such as medical records) should be HIPAA-compliant.
 Healthcare operations and healthcare providers, such as doctors and nurses, and HIPAA-covered entities like health plans and healthcare clearinghouses obviously must comply with a healthcare-related IT regulation since HIPAA regulations are written especially for the healthcare industry.